 This past April marked the two year anniversary of Synthesis’ first-ever retreat.
 After months of planning and preparation, a small team of four welcomed two dozen individuals from the far corners of the world to dive deep into their own selves, to trust, let go, and be open.
-We witnessed the first glimpses of the profound transformations that the safe, medically supervised, and professional container we synthesized could bring about.
+We witnessed the first glimpses of the profound transformations that the safe and professional container we synthesized could bring about.

 A vision took hold and beckoned us to create a “home of well-being”, a place where those in need felt supported to tend to their wounds, and those curious felt free to ponder the mysteries of life.
-Since then, I feel joyous to share that we’ve held over 50 retreats, supporting over 700 participants with their own unique and transformational psychedelic experiences, contributing to the ever-growing body of scientific insights, and the training of dozens of professionals acknowledging the healing potential of psilocybin.
+Since then, I feel joyous to share that we’ve held over 50 retreats, supporting over 700 participants with their own unique and transformational psychedelic experiences, contributing to the ever-growing body of scientific insights, and the training of dozens of professionals acknowledging the healing potential of psychedelics.

 I am thankful to all the stakeholders of Synthesis, our team and participants, the psychedelic community, and the psychedelic renaissance underway, for the conditions to have allowed this work to be possible.
 As those who reflect on the historical arch of expanded states of consciousness know; the margins for error to integrate these powerful tools in culture wisely are razor-thin, and thus the responsibility to do this work well is immense — and transcends any personal agenda that might be brought into this space.

 Looking back, I am deeply grateful for what we have accomplished together.
 The last two years have been an immense gift.
 And as we continue to plan ahead, there remains a tremendous amount of work to do.
 Over the last few months, we have explored different options to answer the questions of where to take Synthesis, and who is best fitted in what role, always asking what is best to fulfill our mission.